2025-2026 Curriculum

 Musical Theater 8: Performance

-The focus of this semester course, which is team-taught by the music, theater and dance departments, is the production of a musical revue.
+The focus of this semester course, which is team-taught by Performing Arts faculty, is the production of a musical revue.

 Musical Theater 8: Technical

-Students learn skills necessary to build stage sets and props, basic sewing for costuming, create stage lighting and serve as the production crew for the final Musical Theater 8 Performance class production.
+In this course, students learn the skills necessary to build stage sets and props, sew basic costumes, and create stage lighting and sound.

 PE 6/PE 7/PE 8